Gehad75/Dev-Challenges/README.md

-# Dev-Challenges
+# Dev Challenges

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.
+Those application/site were created as a submission to [DevChallenges](https://devchallenges.io/challenges) challenges.
+The challenges were to build some applications to complete the given user stories.

 ## Acknowledgements